-Jeannette man jailed after assaulting sheriff's deputies
+Jeannette man jailed after assaulting sheriff's deputies in court

-A Jeannette man in Westmoreland County Common Pleas Court for a domestic abuse hearing became combative and fought with two county sheriff's deputies, sending all three to the hospital for treatment of minor injuries.
+A Jeannette man in Westmoreland County Common Pleas Court for a domestic abuse hearing became combative and fought with two county sheriff's deputies, sending all three to the hospital with minor injuries.

+Jesse P. Hassinger, 35, started the scuffle at 10:40 a.m.
+Tuesday in family court Judge Scott Mears' courtroom, authorities said.

-Jesse P. Hassinger, 35, was arraigned Thursday on counts of aggravated assault by a prisoner, aggravated harassment by a prisoner, simple assault, obstruction of justice, strangulation, resisting arrest, harassment and disorderly conduct in connection with the scuffle that occurred 10:40 a.m.
-Tuesday in family court Judge Scott Mears' courtroom.
+Hassinger was arraigned Thursday on counts of aggravated assault by a prisoner, aggravated harassment by a prisoner, simple assault, obstruction of justice, strangulation, resisting arrest, harassment and disorderly conduct.

 According to an affidavit of probable cause filed by sheriff's department Sgt.
-Irvin Shipley, deputies Edgar Fink and Isaiah Jenkins had to be treated at Excela Health Westmoreland Hospital in Greensburg for minor injuries.
-Hassinger also was treated at the hospital for a laceration suffered on the back of his head as deputies restrained him, according to Shipley.
+Irvin Shipley, deputies Edgar Fink and Isaiah Jenkins were treated for minor injuries at Excela Health Westmoreland Hospital in Greensburg.
+Hassinger also was treated at the hospital for a laceration to the back of his head he sustained as deputies restrained him, Shipley said.

 Deputies said in the affidavit that Hassinger became angry after he entered the courtroom and saw the woman who filed a protection from abuse complaint against him.